ryanemmans/city-explorer-api/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-08-24-2021 4:00pm - Completed setup of City Explorer API repository
+08-24-2021 3:30pm - Completed setup of City Explorer API repository.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->